MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-services-private-link.md

 # Use Speech service through a private endpoint

-[Azure Private Link](../../private-link/private-link-overview.md) lets you to connect to services in Azure using a [private endpoint](../../private-link/private-endpoint-overview.md).
+[Azure Private Link](../../private-link/private-link-overview.md) lets you connect to services in Azure using a [private endpoint](../../private-link/private-endpoint-overview.md).
 A private endpoint is a private IP address only accessible within a specific [virtual network](../../virtual-network/virtual-networks-overview.md) and subnet.

 This article explains how to set up and use Private Link and private endpoints with Azure Cognitive Speech Services.